 Mr. Chud has decades of experience helping companies across a wide range of industries resolve their most important disputes.
 He focuses heavily on insurance claims counseling, litigation avoidance and risk management counseling, and alternative dispute resolution including arbitration with particular emphasis on business-interruption insurance, bad faith insurance claims, and significant coverage disputes.

 - A major cement manufacturer in litigation alleging that the company’s actions caused $100 billion in damage from flooding during Hurricane Katrina

 - Multiple entities in connection with significant insurance-coverage disputes arising out of asbestos personal injury claims

 - A product manufacturer in an international arbitration related to the sale of custom-designed technical products

 - A national mortgage lender against claims concerning alleged failure to make proper disclosures in connection with residential loans

-- A national religious organization in disputes concerning control of real property
+- A national religious organization in nationwide disputes concerning control of real property

 - A real estate developer in litigation commenced by a municipal entity arising out of a significant proposed development project

 - A hotel owner in a dispute over the air-rights lease related to a major development project